Standard Residential Tenancy Terms

 (m) a serious fault in any door, staircase, lift or other common area that inhibits or unduly inconveniences the tenant in gaining access to and use of the premises.

-Tenant may authorise urgent repairs in certain cicumstances
+Tenant may authorise urgent repairs in certain circumstances

 61 If the lessor (or the lessor’s nominee) cannot be contacted, or fails to effect the urgent repairs within a reasonable time, the tenant may arrange for urgent repairs to be effected to a maximum value of up to 5% of the rent of the property over a year.